AnotherSubatomo/Buffstruct/README.md

 local Sample = IOBuffer.fromString("Strawberry Fields Forever!")
 ```

-and... y'know what, I'll just let the code sample speak for itself.
+...and use it to work with data just like the following:
 ```lua
 -- ...
 print(Sample:readu8())      --> 83; the codepoint of "S"